 - Highlight sustainability or sustainable communities as an important theme and explain why you affiliated the course

-- Invite SLS staff to speak to your students about SLS or incentivize your students to attend an SLS Information Session; dates are advertised through the SLS Newsletter and on the Events and Workshops web page
+- Invite SLS staff to speak to your students about SLS or incentivize your students to attend the Service Learning and Community Engagement (SLCE) Orientation event (only if you are working with a community partner); the date is advertised through the SLS Newsletter and on the Events and Workshops web page

 - Revisit SLS and the sustainability/sustainable communities theme at different points during the semester so the students come to understand how the course lessons are preparing them to engage in sustainable communities-related work

-- Coordinate with SLS Academic Assessment Manager Carol Thurman to help us assess SLS Student Learning Outcomes – note that this includes providing SLS with a copy of your syllabus and with student work products (learn about assessment here)
+- Coordinate with SLS to help us assess SLS Student Learning Outcomes – note that this includes providing SLS with a copy of your syllabus and with student work products (learn about assessment here)